 The cost of maintaining an industrial building is tremendous for small business owners.
-If you’re looking for ways to save, look no further than your tax return.
+If you are looking for ways to save, look no further than your tax return.
+The tax man takes away a big chunk of your profits every year and there isn’t anything you can do about it.
+Or can you?

-There are host of savings available to businesses depending on the type of maintenance you’ve gotten throughout the year.
+There are actually a host of savings available to businesses depending on the type of maintenance you have gotten throughout the year.
 Take a look at this guide to claiming industrial building repairs on your taxes.

 What is a Tax Deduction?

 Tax deductions are ways to lower your taxable income using expenses.
-Deductions have to happen during the year you’re filing for.
+Deductions have to happen during the year you are filing for.

-For example, if you are filing 2020 taxes, any expenses you claim as deductions must have been paid during the 2020 calendar year.
+For example, if you are filing this year’s taxes, any expenses you claim as deductions must have been paid during that calendar year.
 There are exceptions based on your company’s fiscal year.

 Also, different regions have their own tax codes that allow you to deduct certain expenses from your taxable income.
 These codes vary at the state and federal level.